 Popular Tax breaks you must be aware of

 R&D Tax credits– Even if you believe your business does not qualify for this tax credit, it is still worth looking more and maybe contacting R&D tax credit experts for advice.
 Even if your small firm is making losses, you may be eligible for R&D tax benefits.
-HMRC's definition is broad, and you do not need to be involved in laboratory work to qualify for this incentive.
+According to the HMRC's broad definition of a tax credit, you do not have to engage in laboratory work to qualify for this benefit.
 As a result of this incentive, software developers, architects, and a various other professionals have all successfully claimed R&D tax relief.

 Annual investment allowance– As a small business owner, you must make use of Annual Investment Allowance (AIA) to claim 100% tax relief on any assets that qualify as machinery and plant in the first year of its purchase.
 The criteria for these assets are fairly stringent; therefore, you should ensure that your business qualifies.
 For instance, company cars are not included on the list.
-Additionally, you must own the assets rather than lease them.
+Additionally, you must choose which assets you must own as a small business owner prior to leasing them.

-Capital allowance- During the Coalition administrations tenure, the government created this scheme to encourage the use of energy-efficient equipments.
-According to the current government website, you can take advantage of this tax break if you utilise low-emission vehicles, water-saving equipment, and a variety of other energy-saving products.
+Capital allowance- During the Coalition administrations tenure, the government created this scheme to encourage the use of energy-efficient equipment.
+According to the current government policy, you can take advantage of this tax break if you utilise low-emission vehicles, water-saving equipment, and a variety of other energy-saving products.

 Seed enterprise investment scheme (SEIS)/Enterprise investment scheme (EIS)– A business that is just getting started and requires more funding but does not like to approach a bank could take advantage of this scheme, which provides considerable tax breaks to potential investors.